Anastasia520/Twitter-Clone-Application/README.md

 # Twitter Clone Application (in progress)
+A Twitter clone built with React, featuring user registration, post creation, and commenting.

 - Set up custom project configuration conforming to industry best practices for accessibility and internationalization (webpack, jest, babel, eslint, i18n)
 - Implemented FSD pattern for the best scalability and business orientation.